orchidsoftware/orchid.software/docs/en/docs/attachments.md

 ---
 title: Attachments
-description: Attachments are files related to the record.
+description: Learn how to use Laravel Orchid's Attachments feature to manage and attach files to your application's database.
+Improve your app's user experience and organization with this powerful tool.
 ---

 Files of various formats and extensions related to the recording are attachments.
 Them can be attached to any model via links.
 For this, you need to add a trait: